ansys/pysam-sysml2/README.rst

 The PySam SysML2 documentation includes four sections:

-- `Getting started`_: Shows how to install PySam SysML2 and set up a project, including loading and initializing it.
+- `Getting started`_: Explains how to install PySam SysML2 and set up a project.
-- `User guide`_: Explains how to interact with your project and model, from loading your model to writing data into it.
-This section also explains how to access and retrieve elements to manipulate and navigate your project.
+- `User guide`_: Explains how to connect to PySam SysML2, work with models and diagrams, and find required information.
 - `API reference`_: Describes PySam SysML2 functions, classes, and methods.
 - `Examples`_: Provides some examples of how to use PySam SysML2.